 The hard truth is that our leaders cannot be any more competent in their role than we are in ours.
 Even then our leaders do not control the outcomes.
 We are following a dangerous path in the way we think about our leaders in this culture.
 We need to be able to distinguish between real leaders and counterfeit leaders.
-This book reveals how to do that.
-This book powerfully and insightfully unveils the myth of the leader.”
+The Myth of the “Leader” reveals how to do that.
+It powerfully and insightfully unveils the myth of “the leader.”